The King of Kong: Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 97% based on 102 reviews, with an average rating of 8.15/10.
 The website's critical consensus reads, "The King of Kong is funny and compelling with more than a few poignant insights into human behavior.
 Director Seth Gordon presents the dueling King Kong players in all their obsessive complexity and with perfectly al dente observations."
 On Metacritic, the film has a weighted average score of 83 out of 100, based on 23 critics, indicating "universal acclaim".

-Robert Wilonsky of the Village Voice called the film a "miniature masterpiece" and in August 2007 said it was his favourite film of the year so far.
-Pete Vonder Haar of Film Threat gave the film five stars and said "It’s not just one of the best documentaries I’ve ever seen, it’s one of the best movies I’ve ever seen".
+Robert Wilonsky of the Village Voice called the film a "miniature masterpiece" and in August 2007 said it was his favorite film of the year so far.
+Pete Vonder Haar of Film Threat gave the film five stars and said "It's not just one of the best documentaries I've ever seen, it's one of the best movies I've ever seen".
 Keith Phipps of The Onion's AV Club gave the film an "A−" and said it was "a film about what it takes to make it in America."
 Peter Travers of Rolling Stone gave the film three out of four stars, writing: "Who would have guessed that a documentary about gamers obsessed with scoring a world record at Donkey Kong would not only be roaringly funny but serve as a metaphor for the decline of Western civilization?"
 Roger Ebert of the Chicago Sun-Times similarly gave the film three out of four and called it "a documentary that is beyond strange."
 Critic Richard Roeper stated that the film "deserves an Oscar nomination for Best Documentary" in 2007 on At The Movies.

 Ann Hornaday of The Washington Post wrote: "Is there anything more tiresome than watching people play video games?" and "The competition is so vicious because the stakes are so low."
 However, all thirty-one Rotten Tomatoes “Top Critics” who reviewed the film upon its release praised it—often effusively—except for Hornaday.
 Several years later, Stephen Garrett of Time Out New York called it "moderately entertaining and ultimately kind of pathetic" and felt the early-1980s arcade subculture is explored in greater depth in the documentary Chasing Ghosts: Beyond the Arcade.

 The North Texas Film Critics Association named The King of Kong Best Documentary for 2007.
 The Boston Society of Film Critics named it the runner-up for Best Documentary Feature of 2007.
 It was nominated for Best Documentary Feature of 2007 by the Broadcast Film Critics Association.
 The film was also nominated for Best Documentary Feature by the Chicago Film Critics Association, but lost to Sicko.
 It appeared on several critics' top ten lists of the best films of 2007.